awsdocs/aws-greengrass-developer-guide/doc_source/core-ota-update.md

 `--software-to-update`
 Specifies whether the core's software or the OTA Agent software should be updated\.
 Must be one of `core` or `ota_agent`\.

-`--s3-url-signer-role`
+`--s3-url-signer-role`  <a name="s3-url-signer-role"></a>
-The IAM role which is used to presign the S3 url which links to the Greengrass software update\.
+The IAM role which is used to presign the S3 URL which links to the Greengrass software update\.
 You must provide a role that has the appropriate policy attached\.
 Here is an example policy document with the minimum required permissions:

 ```
 {